FinnStitcher/github-cd/18-NoSQL/01-Activities/Git-Guide/README.md

 Now that you have some serious web development skills under your belt, you might find yourself wanting to publish your own packages.
 GitHub has a great way to publish your own packages with relative ease.

 Many times in this course you have installed packages using `npm install`, but now we will explore the other side of that equation.
-Today we will be writing and publishing an small package to GitHub's Package registry.
+Today we will be writing and publishing a small package to GitHub's Package registry.
 This is a great way to share your code with other developers and also learn how a package registry works.

 We will go through these steps together, but to be sure we have the right resources at our disposal, be sure to visit the link below to use as a reference throughout this guide.

-* To get started visit the GitHub Packages guide on [Configuring npm for use with GitHub Packages](https://docs.github.com/en/packages/guides/configuring-npm-for-use-with-github-packages).
+* To get started, visit the GitHub Packages guide on [Configuring npm for use with GitHub Packages](https://docs.github.com/en/packages/guides/configuring-npm-for-use-with-github-packages).

 ## Create an Access Token